enweg/BayesFluxR/README.md

 ```

 To transform this standard Neural Network into a Baysian NN, we need a
 likelihood and priors for all parameters.
-BFluxR view on priors and
+BayesFluxR view on priors and
 likelihoods might be a bit unintuitive at the beginning: a prior
 function only defines priors for the network parameters.
 Priors for all
 parameters introduced by the likelihood, such as the standard deviation,